‘Zeno effect’ verified, Heisenberg uncertainty principle controlled: Atoms won’t move while you watch

 Lockheed fires green lasers from business jets

 Lockheed Martin claims to have overcome a major obstacle to shooting high-power laser weapons from high-speed aircraft, saying it has successfully completed 60 Aero-adaptive Aero-optic Beam Control (ABC) laser turret flight tests over the past year.
-The turret uses a green, low-power laser to measure the system’s effectiveness at jet cruise speeds and at different Read more about Lockheed fires green lasers from business jets[…]
+The turret uses a green, low-power laser to measure the system’s effectiveness at jet cruise speeds and at different angles off the aircraft.
+Lockheed says one of the greatest obstacles to fielding a powerful airborne fibre laser weapon to shoot down enemy

 Computer uses algorithms to decide what relationships to study in big data sets, outperforms humans

 MIT researchers aim to take the human element out of big-data analysis, with a new system that not only searches for patterns but designs the feature set, too.
-To test the first prototype of their system, they enrolled it in three data science competitions, in which it competed against human teams to find predictive patterns Read more about Computer uses algorithms to decide what relationships to study in big data sets, outperforms humans[…]
+To test the first prototype of their system, they enrolled it in three data science competitions, in which it competed against human teams to find predictive patterns in unfamiliar data sets.
+Of the 906 teams participating in the three competitions, the researchers’ “Data Science Machine” finished ahead of 615.

 Jackpot: New hacking group steals 150,000 credit cards from casino